 On the other hand, if you’re new to the importance of soft skills, why you need them, and/or how to develop them, it’s time to act!

-One of the actions you can take is to register for our upcoming Soft Skills Workshop.
-To find out more about the workshop and what previous attendees said, click here.
+One of the actions you can take is to register for our next Soft Skills Workshop which will be held during the half-term break.

-Whichever approach you choose to take, you will need to develop a range of soft skills to get ahead in life.
+Whatever you do, you will need to develop a range of soft skills to get ahead in life.

 If you have any questions or comments, post them below or reach out to me for support in this area.